mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Abandoned Voi e-scooters, 28th May :- [7627545](https://www.fixmystreet.com/report/7627545)
 - Man drove onto pavement taking out the lamp post and tree on the verge., 28th May :- [7627514](https://www.fixmystreet.com/report/7627514)
 - Registeration Plate Faulty IS Fixed, 28th May :- [7627174](https://www.fixmystreet.com/report/7627174)
-- Vegetation is growing again and we have a new fence so would like it cleared before it gets any worse., 28th May :- [7627012](https://www.fixmystreet.com/report/7627012)

 <!-- fix_marker ends -->